mui/toolpad/docs/data/toolpad/connecting-to-datasources/connections.md

 <img src="/static/toolpad/docs/connection-sheets-1.png" alt="Connection Google Sheets" width="724px" />

-1. Choose google account that you want to authorize.
+1. Choose the Google account that you want to authorize.

 1. Grant access to your Google Drive files by clicking **Allow**.